-- (iv) What are the potential contribution of CBMIS to the CBD's and broader indicator processes? - 46.
-The final presentation by the Executive Director of the FPP linked CBMIS and indicators under the CBD to the implementation of the United Nations Declaration on the Rights of Indigenous Peoples (UN DRIP), the Sustainable Development Goals (SDGs) of the Post 2015 Sustainable Development Agenda, the outcome document of the World Conference on Indigenous Peoples (WCIP), and other international processes.
-She emphasised that the UN DRIP is not about new rights but is a collective reflection of universal human rights contained existing human rights instruments.
-An interesting methodology referred to as the "Indigenous Navigator" which takes the form of a national questionnaire, a community questionnaire and indigenous rights index, and its potential in monitoring Indigenous Peoples' human rights, was examined in detail and is being trialled in a number of countries. - (v) How can Indigenous Peoples and Local Communities contribute to the CBD indicator process for TK, including through CBMIS? - 47.
-Under this item, after a presentation by the FPP, participants considered in plenary how CBMIS could contribute to the CBD indicator process.
-Discussions took into account national reporting processes and obligations and other ways to submit information to the Secretariat for consideration by the various subsidiary bodies including the Working Group on Article 8(j), SBSTTA, and SBI and also to the COP.
-Participants also considered such outlets as the CBD Clearing House Mechanism and the Traditional Knowledge Portal.
-This discussion led into the final section of exchange of experiences. - (vi) Communities, Monitoring and Information Systems-Exchange of experience - Participants worked in regional groups and reported back to plenary to share their experience on indicators and CBMIS and identified possible approaches.
+51. Participants worked in regional groups and reported back to plenary to share their experience on indicators and CBMIS and identified possible approaches.
 Participants also discussed possible specific content and activities on this topic for the regional training programmes.
-Participants spoke about the need of more community-to-community exchanges to agree on common frameworks and to build confidence and flexibility so that communities can do CBMIS, in their own way.
-CBMIS will require capacity building for Governments, so that they fully understand the value of traditional knowledge and the need for indicators and monitoring, as well as the additional value of community based monitoring as a possible contribution the monitoring the implementation of the Strategic Plan.
-Communities will also need capacity building to ensure they can design and operationalize their own CBMIS recognising and building their expertise, for their own purposes.
-Those working on CBMIS will need to consider its strategic usefulness at different scales, including local, national, regional and global.
+Participants spoke about the need for more community-to-community exchanges to agree on common frameworks and to build confidence and flexibility so that communities could do CBMIS, in their own way, CBMIS would require capacity-building for Governments, so that they fully understood the value of traditional knowledge and the need for indicators and monitoring, as well as the additional value of community based monitoring as a possible contribution the monitoring the implementation of the Strategic Plan.
+Communities would also need capacity-building to ensure they can design and operationalize their own CBMIS recognizing and building their expertise, for their own purposes.
+Those working on CBMIS would need to consider its strategic usefulness at different scales, including local, national, regional and global.
 As seen within the IPBES process, using information at different scales and contexts can provide a real challenge.
-Primarily CBMIS is for indigenous peoples and local communities themselves.
+Primarily CBMIS was for indigenous peoples and local communities themselves.
 One group discussed CBMIS and traditional skills such as tracking in the context of community mapping.
 Many indigenous peoples and local communities have extensive traditional experience in tracking of wildlife and this could be included in CBMIS.
 CBMIS needs to occur within community processes and should not be seen or implemented, as additional work or burden but as part of daily activities of the community members.
 One group discussed values of biodiversity, such as spiritual and cultural values.
 This prompted other participants to consider how such intangible values could be calculated or expressed.
-The representative of the UNPFII, Mr Alvaro Pop, asked participants to think deeply and ask themselves why indigenous peoples should use indicators to monitor for their traditional knowledge.
+The representative of UNPFII, Mr Alvaro Pop, asked participants to think deeply and ask themselves why indigenous peoples should use indicators to monitor their traditional knowledge.
 Motivations should be to defend their rights and to raise awareness among Governments of those rights.
 Indigenous peoples and local communities must determine for themselves, what CBMIS is for and how will it serve them, as indigenous peoples.
 In response, another member of the UNPFII, Ms Maria Eugenia Choque agreed that overall the indicator process should lend itself to the defence of traditional territories and resources.
 Certainly it is for indigenous peoples and local communities themselves to decide whether they wish to pursue indicators and CBMIS, as well as possible uses for that information collected.